astoilkov/console-powers/README.md

 - `"auto"` — tries to guess the available space and wraps based on it.
 - `"single-line"` — never wraps on new lines, the entire output is a single line.
 - `"multi-line"` — always starts a new line when dwelling into a new object/array.
-- `number` — set the maximum number of characters per line, when it it can't place it, it creates a new line.
+- `number` — set the maximum number of characters per line before it wraps to the next line.

 ##### `ConsoleInspectOptions.indent`